781flyingdutchman/background_downloader/README.md

 #### Android file URIs

-From Android 11 on, you can upload a file using the Mediastore URI instead of the file name.
+From Android 11 on, you can upload a file using a Storage Access Framework URI instead of the file name.
 To create such an `UploadTask`, use `UploadTask.fromAndroidUri` and supply the 'content://' URI.
 To make this easier, methods `moveToSharedStorage` and `pathInSharedStorage` can now return a URI if `asAndroidUri` is set to true.
 Note that if for whatever reason the URI cannot be obtained, the regular file path will be returned, so you need to confirm the returned value starts with 'content://' before using it as a URI.

 ### A batch of files